How to Dress Well

 How to Dress Well is the stage name of Tom Krell, an American multimedia artist, singer-songwriter, and producer from Boulder, Colorado.
-His musical work falls under ambient music, experimental electronic, and alternative R&B. He began releasing music independently through his own blog around 2009 and via labels like Tri Angle, Lefse Records, Weird World, and eventually Domino later on in his career.
+He began releasing music independently through his own blog around 2009 and via labels like Tri Angle, Lefse Records, Weird World, and eventually Domino later on in his career.

 Life and career

 Early days

 Krell was born in Boulder, Colorado.

 Beginning in 2009, he began to turn out free EPs on his blog, under the name How to Dress Well.
 He published six EPs in six months.
 He didn't release his name or his photo, but critics quickly picked up on Krell's music and brought him out of the shadows.

 Love Remains (2010)

 How to Dress Well's debut album, Love Remains, was released in 2010 on Lefse in the United States and on Tri Angle in Europe and Asia.
 The album assembled the best of Krell's early EPs and garnered critical acclaim.
 It received a score of 8.7 and the "Best New Music" designation from music review site Pitchfork Media.
 Stereogum recognized How to Dress Well as one of its "40 Best Bands of 2010".
 Spin gave the album 8 out of 10 stars, calling it "as meditative as it is evocative... conjuring fractured memories of Shai or TLC".